 Make sure you keep the duly attested GPA documents safe as this is required to show the validity of transactions and decisions made on your behalf.

-According to RBI regulations, NRIs are allowed to purchase two types of property in India: Residential and Commercial.
+According to RBI regulations, NRIs are allowed to purchase two types of real estate investment in India: Residential and Commercial.
 After you have decided to invest in property in India, you might be in a dilemma over which of the two options will prove more profitable.
 Before delving into the pros and cons of each, it is necessary to understand which properties classify as residential and commercial real estate.

 Apartment buildings, individual houses, housing complexes, condominiums, co-operative units, etc come under residential real estate investments.
 These are usually purchased by individuals to satisfy the needs of their families or to become landlords or house flippers.